wellplayed/wptlhearthstone/README.md

 ##Roster
  - Teams must field a minimum of 4 players
  - Teams may have a maximum of 6 players.
 This count applies to members who leave the tournament throughout.

+---

+#Open Qualifier
+ - Register as a team of 2 players
+ - Swiss format
+ - Teams will play each other in a Bo3 of Bo3s
+ - Teams will compete until there are two top teams
+ - Those two teams will be merged to form the final team for the main event